eslint/rfcs/designs/2024-support-ts-config-files/README.md

  * @returns {Promise<any>} The config loaded from the config file.
  */
 async function loadFlatConfigFile(filePath) {
-    debug(`Loading config from ${filePath}`);
+  debug(`Loading config from ${filePath}`)

-    const fileURL = pathToFileURL(filePath);
+  const fileURL = pathToFileURL(filePath)

-    debug(`Config file URL is ${fileURL}`);
+  debug(`Config file URL is ${fileURL}`)

-    const mtime = (await fs.stat(filePath)).mtime.getTime();
+  const mtime = (await fs.stat(filePath)).mtime.getTime()

   /*
    * Append a query with the config file's modification time (`mtime`) in order
    * to import the current version of the config file.
 Without the query, `import()` would
    * cache the config file module by the pathname only, and then always return
    * the same version (the one that was actual when the module was imported for the first time).
    *
    * This ensures that the config file module is loaded and executed again
    * if it has been changed since the last time it was imported.
    * If it hasn't been changed, `import()` will just return the cached version.
    *
    * Note that we should not overuse queries (e.g., by appending the current time
    * to always reload the config file module) as that could cause memory leaks
    * because entries are never removed from the import cache.
    */
-    fileURL.searchParams.append("mtime", mtime);
+  fileURL.searchParams.append("mtime", mtime)

   /*
    * With queries, we can bypass the import cache.
 However, when import-ing a CJS module,
    * Node.js uses the require infrastructure under the hood.
 That includes the require cache,
    * which caches the config file module by its file path (queries have no effect).
    * Therefore, we also need to clear the require cache before importing the config file module.
    * In order to get the same behavior with ESM and CJS config files, in particular - to reload
    * the config file only if it has been changed, we track file modification times and clear
    * the require cache only if the file has been changed.
    */
   if (importedConfigFileModificationTime.get(filePath) !== mtime) {
-        delete require.cache[filePath];
+    delete require.cache[filePath]
   }

-    const isTS = isFileTS(filePath);
+  const isTS = isFileTS(filePath)

   if (isTS) {
-        const jiti = (await import("jiti")).default(__filename, { interopDefault: true, esmResolve: true });
+    const jiti = (await import("jiti")).default(__filename, {
+      interopDefault: true,
+      esmResolve: true,
+    })

-        const config = jiti(fileURL.href);
+    const config = jiti(fileURL.href)

-        importedConfigFileModificationTime.set(filePath, mtime);
+    importedConfigFileModificationTime.set(filePath, mtime)

-        return config;
+    return config
   }

-    const config = (await import(fileURL.href)).default;
+  const config = (await import(fileURL.href)).default

-    importedConfigFileModificationTime.set(filePath, mtime);
+  importedConfigFileModificationTime.set(filePath, mtime)

-    return config;
+  return config
 }
 ```